FelipeACXavier/maki/README.md

 ./scripts/build.sh --windows
 ```

-  - Linux (we have only tested in Ubuntu 24.04)
+  - Linux (we have only tested in Ubuntu 24.04; this is what worked for me as well)

 ```bash
 ./scripts/build.sh --linux